Portf-io/portf-coding-challenge-3/README.md

      - Pagination for large transaction sets

 5. **Interest Calculation Logic**
+   - Use the "Actual/365" day count convention for all interest calculations
+     - This means using the actual number of days in the interest period divided by 365 days
+     - For leap years, still use 365 as the denominator (not 366)
    - Implement the following interest calculation methods:
      - Simple interest
      - Compound interest based on the accrual frequency